 The page content should be limited to the defined purpose of the page.
 If the purpose of the page is to provide updates on community related events, the content on the page should be community event related.
 Stretching too far from the purpose of the page can lead to issues that open the page to controversy.
 A helpful tool to avoid this potential issue is to adopt a social media policy as a part of your plan.

 The association should not allow obscene or unlawful posts, or posts and comments that are harassing or threatening in nature.
 It is strongly recommended to refrain from posting copyrighted material or images.
 Posting this type of content can subject the page to being suspended or deleted by the social media network.

 The policy should include language stating no advertising or junk messaging will be allowed on the page to prevent the page from becoming a marketplace that advertises homeowners’ addresses and subjecting the association to potential liability.
 In addition to not allowing a marketplace to develop, the policy should not allow for posting of personal information of the residents, such as addresses, images of their homes, or complaints regarding neighbor-to-neighbor disputes.

 Most importantly, the social media policy should determine who is the administrator of the social media page and, as a result, the arbiter of potential violations.
 This person could be a board member, a committee member, or a community manager, but there is a potential cost factor involved with the community manager.

 Once all of these steps are defined and the plan is in place, the association is ready to launch the association’s new “official” social media page.
 But what do you do if an “unofficial” page that many of the residents use already exists?

-Find out on Tuesday, February 18th at 12 p.m. for our “Tweet Others as You Would Like to Be Tweeted: Social Media and Your Community” webinar.
-I will be covering other strategies you can take to successfully implement a social media page for your community and the strategies you can take to handle “unofficial pages in your community.
+Find out on Tuesday, August 10 at 11:30 a.m. for our “Tweet Others as You Would Like to Be Tweeted: Social Media and Your Community” webinar.
+Teddy Holtz and I will be covering other strategies you can take to successfully implement a social media page for your community and the strategies you can take to handle “unofficial” pages in your community.